shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-01-ConnectToApi.md

 Success!
 ```

-Preview it to see the changes.
+Preview the app to see the changes.
 This is the final result:

 <p class="image">
 <img src='{{ site.url }}/img/tutorials/connecting-to-api/final-builder.png'/>